985025074/Mem101/README.md

 retrieved per question.
 For example, retrieving two of three expected evidence items gives that question a recall of `2/3`.

+## Changelog

+### 2026-08-28 - Tiered memory lifecycle

+- Added independent `HOT`, `WARM`, and `COLD` retrieval tiers alongside the logical `ACTIVE` and `SUPERSEDED` memory states.
+- Added `HOT`-first recall with `WARM` fallback.
+Returned memories are reinforced, and returned or newly confirmed `WARM` memories are promoted to `HOT`.
+- Added lifecycle policy fields for importance, expiration, pinning, and an initial tier, together with access and confirmation statistics used for bounded reranking.
+- Added explicit maintenance with default 30-day and 180-day demotion thresholds, optional high/low watermarks, reproducible reference times, and dry-run support.
+- Added non-destructive `COLD` storage: cold vectors can be removed from normal semantic recall while memory text, history, source events, and provenance are preserved.
+- Extended the API, debug view, and Agent Skill integration to expose and use the new lifecycle metadata.
+Performance evaluation of the tiered policy is still in progress.

 ## TODO

 - Run the full LoCoMo evaluation.